tylergaw/jribbble/README.md

 **Parameters:**
 - shotId - *required* `String or Int` The id of the shot.
-- attachmentId - *optional* `String or Int` Only required if you want a single attachment.
+- attachmentId - *optional* `String or Int` Only required if you want a single attachment. `options` are not rejected, but will have no effect when `attachmentId` is used.
 - options - *optional* `Object` Key:value pairs of options that will be included in the request as query parameters.
 Attachments only support paging options. `per_page` and `page`.

 **Example usage:**